Desserts/TreatsDelicious Chocolate Chip Banana Bread with a Twist

-You read the title right, I put buttermilk in this chocolate chip banana bread and it’s the best banana bread ever.
+You read the title right.
+I put buttermilk in this chocolate chip banana bread.

-Making banana bread is something that comes easy for both of us as both our mum’s made banana bread recipes.
+Making banana bread comes easily for both of us as our mums were great bakers.

-My mother, however, didn’t add chocolate to her banana loaf so it was a real treat when Mrs. CBB made her easy banana bread recipe with chocolate chips.
+It was a real treat for me when Mrs. CBB first made her banana bread with chocolate chips.

-The only problem I had with her banana bread recipe is that I wanted it to be very moist.
+My only problem with her banana bread recipe was that I wanted it to be very moist.

-I never did get my mothers secret banana loaf recipe, I only watched her make it.
+I never did get my mum’s secret banana loaf recipe; I only watched her make it.

-If you’ve wanted to learn how to make banana bread you will today as it’s a fairly simple process.
+If you’ve wanted to learn how to make banana bread, it’s a relatively simple process.

 How To Freeze Bananas

-We all have bananas that ripen too fast before we can manage to eat them up so adding them to baked foods is a great way to make use of them.
+We all have bananas that ripen too fast before we can eat them up, so adding them to baked foods is a great way to use them.

-If you have ripe bananas and are wondering what to do is peel and store them in a freezer bag or container in the freezer.
+If you have ripe bananas and are wondering what to do, peel them and store them in a freezer bag or container in the freezer.

-When you need to use a banana or two just take them out frozen and let defrost on your counter.
+When you need a banana or two, remove them frozen and let them defrost on your counter.

 How To Make Homemade Buttermilk

-This chocolate chip banana recipe today was created in the CBB kitchen when I had leftover buttermilk that I needed to use.
+I created my chocolate chip banana recipe in the CBB kitchen with leftover buttermilk.

-If you want to purchase buttermilk at the grocery store it will cost you a bit of money as it’s not cheap.
+If you want to purchase buttermilk at the grocery store, it will cost you a bit as it’s not cheap.

-However, if you have the following two ingredients you can make it at home for far less money.
+However, you can make buttermilk at home for far less with the following two ingredients.

 • 1 cup of milk

-Mix both ingredients together and wait 10-15 minutes until it curdles.
+Mix both ingredients with a spoon and wait 10-15 minutes until it curdles.

 You can also substitute lemon juice if you don’t have any white vinegar.

-If you’ve made any type of pound cake or loaf cake you know that after a couple of days the flavours come together much better.
+If you’ve made any pound cake or loaf cake, you know the flavors come together much better after a couple of days.

-Although I ate a slice the chocolate chip banana bread the first day it wasn’t until the second and third day which I found the flavours were perfect.
+Although I ate a slice of the chocolate chip banana bread the first day, it wasn’t until the second day the flavors were perfect.

-I opted to add sour cream to the chocolate chip banana bread which allows for moistness and a light texture.
+I added sour cream to the chocolate chip banana bread for moistness and a light texture.

 Chocolate Chip Banana Bread With English Custard

-I enjoy English custard so I smothered a thick slice of chocolate chip banana bread with homemade custard.
+I enjoy English custard and smothered it on a thick slice of my chocolate chip banana bread.

-You can also warm up your chocolate chip banana bread and add a bit of butter or eat it as it comes.
+You can warm up your chocolate chip banana bread, add some butter, or eat it as it comes.

 I’ve made traditional English custard for my cookie custard trifle and a custard using evaporated milk for my Coconut Custard Tart recipe.

-You will find traditional custard will cost a bit more to make although the custard with evaporated milk is budget-friendly.
+Traditional custard costs a bit more, although the custard with evaporated milk is budget-friendly.

 How To Make Chocolate Chip Banana Muffins